Meadowsys/wiwi/README.md

 A lil lib containing misc utilities, and Stuff™.
 Contains some useful things, contains some silly things.

-All exposed features are gated behind features, none of which are enabled by default.
+All exposed features are gated behind feature flags, none of which are enabled by default.

 ## Features